roe-dl/weewx-sqlupload/README.md

   `copy_once` key of the skin and contain links or references to targets that are subject to the `writephp` action.

-### Simple configuration for use together with the built-in Seasons skin
+### Simple configuration for use together with the WeeWX built-in Seasons skin

+1. Activate the database at you web spcace
-1. Insert the SQLupload configuration to `weewx.conf`
+2. Insert the SQLupload configuration to `weewx.conf`

    ```
    ...